-Around the time of his graduation Poler asked “the Commanding Officer at Gosport to let me have one of his best Clerget Avros, just to go on a flight around the Isle of Wight. . . .
+Around this time Poler asked “the Commanding Officer at Gosport to let me have one of his best Clerget Avros, just to go on a flight around the Isle of Wight. . . .
 I went around the isle but on the way back, where the west end of the isle meets the mainland at the ‘Needles,’ I didn’t recognize it as the point at which I should turn back.
 I continued west on the south coast of England and finally ran out of petrol.
 I didn’t know where I was and . . . made a forced landing on the parade ground of a tank camp. . . .
 In making my last turn in the Avro she slipped and fell.”37 There was some damage to the Avro and to Poler’s teeth, but the incident was apparently not serious enough to merit a casualty card.

 Soon after this the six men were transferred to Castle Bromwich in Warwickshire; Poler recalled getting in “about eight or nine hours on S.E.5’s there.”
 Towards the end of the men’s second week at Castle Bromwich, on February 28, 1918, Poler, Wilson, and Ludwig practiced aerial fighting despite snowy conditions.
 After they landed, Ludwig went up again; while stunting, one of his wings collapsed, and he crashed and was killed.38

 Over the course of March and the first part of April, Poler trained in Scotland; he was at Turnbery when he was assigned to active duty on March 20, 191838a (Brader was killed in an air crash on April 5, 1918) and Ayr.
 “Gradually, after Ayr, we were assigned to a ferry pool in London.
 While we were in the pool we were sent to various places in England to ferry planes over to France.
 I ferried several S.E.5a’s over.”39